ABCD-ReproNim/exercises/week_6/week_6_quiz.md

 How does structured data annotation help the research process?
 (Select all that apply)

 - [ ] Can make filtering information within and between datasets easier
-- [ ] Can create less ambiguity about the measures recorded in a dataset
+- [ ] Can reduce ambiguity about the measures recorded in a dataset
 - [ ] Can give a better understanding about how data were acquired and processed
 - [ ] Can help generate research hypotheses